code-charity/Patterns/README.md

 # List of Patterns 🎇 'Pattern-Collector'
 The ['awesome List'](https://github.com/sindresorhus/awesome#contents) of Patterns         \*_(the only repo of it's kind)_
 Please edit this draft wildy 🎉: [Spreadsheet](https://docs.google.com/spreadsheets/d/1EjeZ2RtNpM_mANdO1VPXmZmbIb5vANUXodPBFtdg3zU/edit) / [Readme](https://github.com/code4charity/PATTERNs--The-RegEx-Collector-queries-ontologies-sql-sparql-nosql-structured-unstructured-data/edit/main/README.md) )
-Please don't hesitate to add sublists for specific scientific fields such as DNA<br> Explanation: Patterns make bite-sized tools/co-work 🍒🍿🍟🤏 ( Searching such list (,once well filled,) you will already have mentally re-defined the specific, regular scope of your goal (the task of identifying specific data / matches).
-That can be more efficient and versatile than searching Stack Overflow Answers.
-Or node.js NPM's (Instead of including a package you can often also copy&paste a regex).
+Please don't hesitate to add sublists for specific scientific fields such as DNA<br> Exploration: Patterns make bite-sized tools🍒🍟 ( Searching such list (,once well populated,) you will already have mentally defined the specific, regular scope of your goal (the task of identifying specific data / matches).
+That can be more efficient / versatile than searching Stack Overflow Answers or node.js NPM's.
+Yet each regex could also he an NPM or module/package in any language.

 ----